JohnBreth/100DaysOfCloud/Journey/009/Readme.md

 # AWS CCP Exam Day

-Took the test on 9/29 through Pearsonview and passed.
+Took the test on 9/29 through Pearson Vue and passed.
 I'll be doing a full breakdown on my youtube channel next week (Will link back here when done).
 Havent received official score breakdown yet!

 ## Social Proof